henrychyy/ECE_M202A_MASK/README.md

 ## Part2: Keyword Reconginzer and Print Emoji
 ---
 ### Approach Process and Method
-1. Recorded dataset for our keywords and noise under different scenarios.
+1. Recorded 30 seconds dataset for each keyword under both noisy and quiet environment.
+Similar to part1, we use PDM library to get rms value of voice and store all the value into a csv file.

 2. Used scikit-learn library in Python to train a classifier to distinguish different keywords.

-3. Choose words with higher accuracy and avoid homophones to make sure the robustness.
+3. Use micromlgen library to convert classifier into C code and implement it on Arduino.

-4. Use micromlgen library to convert classifie into C code and implement it on Arduino
+4. We test the keywords accuracy on Arduino, and choose "yes", "no", "happy", "sad" as our keywords.
+We need to avoid homophones for better result.

 ### Demo: